Out of School Program: Girls Ensemble

 Girls Ensemble is a performance group for girls aged 13-18.
-The criteria for participation is enthusiasm and the creative impulse to voice your ideas and feelings through theatre.
-The ensemble creates an original performance based on themes important to ensemble members using devised theatre methods.
-Girls Ensemble will perform their show with full production values for the public and for audiences of their peers through a Spring tour to area schools.
+The criteria for participation is enthusiasm and the creative impulse to voice your ideas through experimental theatre.
+The ensemble creates an original performance using devised theatre methods.
+Girls Ensemble will performs with full production values for a public audience and takes their performance on a spring tour to area schools.

-Devised theatre is a collaborative process where the ensemble uses a variety of techniques– writing, improvisation, games, movement, brainstorming and more– to create original performance material.
+Devised theatre is a collaborative process where an ensemble uses a variety of techniques– writing, improvisation, games, movement, brainstorming, and more– to create original performance material.

 Girls Ensemble 2017

-The 2017 Girls Ensemble program presented a public performance of their original theatre piece, titled What’s That Sound?, on Friday, February 17 at 7:30 pm in the Elayne P. Bernstein Theatre at Shakespeare & Company and a second public performance on Saturday, April 8th at the Spectrum Playhouse in Lee.
+The 2017 Girls Ensemble program presented a public performance of their original theatre piece, titled What’s That Sound?, on Friday, February 17 in the Elayne P. Bernstein Theatre at Shakespeare & Company and a second public performance on Saturday, April 8th at the Spectrum Playhouse in Lee.
 The show centered on a group waiting to board a bus to go to a protest.
-They all bring a lot of baggage, metaphorically and literally.
-As they chat, questions are posed about identity, race, gender, fear, age, history, and protest.
-Suitable for ages 10 and up.
-The performance is free of charge and open to the public.
+They explored identity, race, gender, fear, age, history, and protest.

 Members of Girls Ensemble performed for their peers in a school and community tour from late March to mid-April.
 They traveled to Richmond Consolidated, Hoosac Valley, and Miss Hall’s School.